Groops social app

 User Driven Connections

-I wanted users to feel freedom in making friends with their Groop.
+I wanted users to feel freedom while making friends with their Groop.
 I felt a chat room system would work best to give users the opportunity to collaborate and communicate with their Groop on where to meet up.

 An Informed Algorithm